emann615/LetsDefendAlerts/Walk-Throughs/SOC165 Possible SQL Injection Payload Detected.md

 ## Do You Need Tier 2 Escalation?

-Since the attack was not successful, and it did not originate from the internal network, there is no need to escalate.
+Based on the organization's escalation procedure, there is no need for escalation since the attack was not successful, and it did not originate from the internal network.

 ## Analyst Note